 To foster quality psychosocial-oncology (PSO) and supportive care to meet the diverse needs of cancer populations across the cancer journey through the development, dissemination, and uptake of standards and evidence-based guidelines in PSO and supportive care.
 [Terms of Reference - word]

-CHAIR, PRESIDENT CAPO
+CHAIR, PAST PRESIDENT CAPO

 Dr. Carole Mayer